Three-coloring triangle-free graphs on surfaces III. Graphs of girth five: -cycles on a cylinder

 Since $G$ is $\{R_1,R_2\}$-critical, there exists a precoloring $\psi$ of $R_1\cup R_2$ that does not extend to a $3$-coloring of $G$.
-We identify the vertices of $R_1$ and $R_2$ to which $\psi$ assigns the same color and we obtain a graph $G'$ embedded in the torus or in the Klein bottle (in the latter case, we can assume that both $R_1$ and $R_2$ are triangles).
+We identify the vertices of $R_1$ and $R_2$ to which $\psi$ assigns the same color and we obtain a graph $G'$ embedded in the torus or in the Klein bottle (in the latter case, we can assume that neither $R_1$ nor $R_2$ is vertex-like, as otherwise we can exchange the colors of vertices of $R_1$ or $R_2$ of degree two before the identification).
 Note that $G'$ has no loops, since $R_1$ and $R_2$ are not adjacent.
 Observe also that $G'$ contains no contractible $(\le\!4)$-cycle.
 Since $G'$ is not $3$-colorable, Theorems~\ref{thm-klein} and \ref{thm-torus} imply that $G'$ is embedded in the Klein bottle and contains a canonical embedding of an $(e_1,e_2)$-chain as a subgraph.
 Therefore, $G'$ contains a separating non-contractible $4$-cycle $C$.
-The subgraph of $G$ corresponding to $C$ contains at least two paths joining $R_1$ and $R_2$.
+Let $c$ be a simple closed curve in the Klein bottle tracing $C$.
+Cutting the Klein bottle along the triangle $R$ obtained by the identification of $R_1$ with $R_2$ splits $c$ into several curves with ends in $R_1\cup R_2$ ($c$ intersects $R$, since $c$ is non-contractible).
+Let $n_{ij}$ denote the number of these curves with the starting point in $R_i$ and the ending point in $R_j$.
+Since $c$ is $2$-sided and non-contractible, we conclude that $n_{12}+n_{21}$ is even and non-zero.
+Consequently, the subgraph of $G$ corresponding to $C$ contains at least two paths joining $R_1$ and $R_2$.
 However, this implies that the distance between $R_1$ and $R_2$ is at most two, which is a contradiction. \end{proof}

+\begin{corollary} Let $G$ be an $\{R_1,R_2\}$-critical graph embedded in the cylinder, where $R_1$ is a weak vertex-like ring.
+If every cycle of length at most $4$ in $G$ is non-contractible, then $R_2$ is a ring of length at least $4$. \end{corollary} \begin{proof} By Lemma~\ref{lemma-critshort}, if $|R_2|\le 3$, then $G$ consists of an edge joining a vertex of $R_2$ with $R_1$.
+However, since $R_1$ is weak, every precoloring of $\{R_1,R_2\}$ extends to a $3$-coloring of $G$, contradicting the assumption that $G$ is $\{R_1,R_2\}$-critical. \end{proof}

 Finally, we give a similar result for $\{R_1,R_2\}$-critical graphs, where each of $R_1$ and $R_2$ has length at most four.
 A {\em broken chain} is a graph obtained from an $(e_1,e_2)$-chain by removing the edges $e_1$ and $e_2$, see Figure~\ref{fig-cex4} for an illustration (the top of the picture is identified with the bottom, giving an embedding in the cylinder).
 Note that in any $3$-coloring of the graph depicted in Figure~\ref{fig-cex4}, if $A$ and $B$ have different colors, then the colors of $C$ and $D$ differ as well.
 Repeating this observation, we conclude that if the colors of $A$ and $B$ differ, then the colors of the corresponding vertices of the rightmost cycle differ as well.
 Consequently, this gives an example of an $\{R_1,R_2\}$-critical graph embedded in the cylinder, where $R_1$ and $R_2$ are arbitrarily distant $4$-cycles.